Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 - You can avoid spam registrations to ensure that only genuine or human users are registered on your site.

-- You can prevent bots from accessing your website’s comment and review section by filtering out the spam registrations.
+- You can prevent bots from accessing your website’s comment and review section by filtering out spam registrations.

 Given all these benefits, it’s wise to place CAPTCHAs in registration and login forms.
-A good WordPress registration form plugin or a CAPTCHA plugin will do the job.

 How to Add CAPTCHA to WordPress Registration & Login Form?

-While we’re at it, we’ll also show you how to create a custom registration form to add the CAPTCHA.
+While at it, we’ll also show you how to create a custom registration form to add the CAPTCHA.

 So, let’s get started!

-1. Install and Activate the User Registration Plugin
+Step 1: Install and Activate the User Registration Plugin

-First of all, you must install and activate the free User Registration plugin on your website.
 To do this, log into your WordPress dashboard and open Plugins >> Add New.
-Search for the plugin and click the Install Now button once it appears in the search results.
+Please search for the plugin and click the Install Now button once it appears in the search results.

 After that, Activate the plugin.

-You’ll now see a welcome page that lets you either Skip to Dashboard, Get Started to set up the plugin, or Create a First Form directly.
+You’ll now see a welcome page that lets you either Skip to Dashboard, Get Started to set up the plugin or Create a First Form directly.

-No matter which path you decide to take, make sure you’ve turned on the Membership option.
-If you continue the setup process, you’ll get the Anyone can register option in the General Step.
-It’s turned on by default.
-So, keep it as it is and hit Next to proceed with the rest of the setup.
+If you continue the setup process, you’ll see the Anyone can register option in the General tab.
+It’s turned on by default, so keep it as it is and hit Next to proceed with the rest of the setup.

 If you’ve already exited from the welcome page to the dashboard, open Settings >> General.
 Here, tick the checkbox for Anyone can register and click Save Changes.